LEADING OFF: Garcia joins Yankees-Red Sox rivalry, Votto run | New Country 923

 RIVALRY ROOKIE

 Left-hander Jaime Garcia gets his first close-up look at the Yankees-Red Sox craziness when he takes on Boston in the Bronx.
-The Red Sox have won eight in a row and are guaranteed of leaving Yankee Stadium with the AL East lead, no matter what happens in the three-game set.
+The Red Sox have won eight in a row and lead New York by 4 ½ games going into the three-game series at Yankee Stadium.
 Garcia makes his second start since being traded from Minnesota to New York — he was roughed up by Cleveland in his debut.

 START HIM UP